 - 1 Pinch salt

-- 8 Ounces mozzarella cheese sliced
+- 8 Ounces mozzarella cheese, sliced

-- 8 Ounces provolone cheese sliced
+- 8 Ounces provolone cheese, sliced

 - 1/2 Teaspoon garlic paste

-- Fresh basil chopped, optional garnish
+- fresh basil, chopped, optional garnish

 Instructions

-- If cooking in an oven, preheat to 350 degrees F. If cooking in a smoker, preheat the smoker to 300 degrees F for 15 minutes with the lid closed. **I recommend using hickory wood chips, but this recipe will work with most.
+- If cooking in an oven, preheat to 350 degrees F. If cooking in a smoker, preheat the smoker to 300 degrees F for 15 minutes with the lid closed.

 - Brown and drain the Italian sausage.
 Add sausage to a large mixing bowl.

-- Combine with grated parmesan Romano cheese, chopped hard-boiled eggs, ham, capicola, and salami.
+- Combine with grated parmesan romano cheese, chopped hard-boiled eggs, ham, capicola, and salami.

 - Lightly flour a wooden cutting board.
 Place the pizza dough onto the flour and cover with parchment paper.
-Roll out to 1/4 inch thick.
+Roll out to 1/4-inch thick.

 - Use a fork to pierce the bottom of the dough 3 to 4 times.
 Lay ½ of the mozzarella and provolone to cover the bottom.